mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 2. Add a background color.
 3. Change the border on your table.
 4. Add style to your links when you hover over them.
+5. Add 5 more style elements to your page.

 ### Activity 1.4: Make it live